 - Try, try again.
 Don’t be surprised if your baby’s first taste pops right back out.
 It’s a natural reflex.
 If your baby seems unhappy about this experience, give it up for now and try again later.

 Good to know

-Breastmilk or formula is still your baby’s main source of nutrition.
-This is a time of introducing new flavors and textures to your baby, a time of exploration.
+Breastmilk or formula will still be your baby’s main source of nutrition.
+Starting solids is a time of introducing new flavors and textures to your baby, a time of exploration.

 - Start with infant rice or oatmeal cereal.
-Wait several days, and if there are no reactions, try infant oatmeal cereal.
-Offering only single-grain cereals at first lets you pinpoint any possible food sensitivities or reactions—such as a rash, diarrhea or vomiting—your baby may have to a new food.
+Wait several days after introducing one, and if there are no reactions, try a different infant cereal.
+Offering only single-grain cereals at first lets you pinpoint any possible food sensitivities or reactions—such as a rash, diarrhea or vomiting—that your baby may have to a new food.

 - Prepared cereal should never be fed from a bottle—only from a spoon—unless directed by your pediatrician.

-- Prepare only as much as you think he will eat.
-Don’t save cereal that’s been prepared, as it can grow bacteria very easily.
+- Prepare only as much as you think your baby will eat.
+Never save cereal that’s been prepared, as it can grow bacteria very easily.

-Waiting three days before introducing another food lets you watch for any signs of any intolerance or sensitivity—such as rash, diarrhea, runny nose or vomiting.
+Waiting three days before introducing a new food or taste lets you watch for any signs of any intolerance or sensitivity—such as a rash, diarrhea, runny nose or vomiting.
 If you suspect a reaction, stop feeding your baby the new food and speak to your pediatrician.

 We’re here to help

-For questions or advice on how and when to start your baby on cereals, schedule a free session
+For questions or advice on introducing solids and when to start your baby on cereals, schedule a free session

 to talk with one of Gerber’s Registered Dietitians.